brennacodes/enigma/README.md

 > Code is neat, properly indented, and variable names are easy to understand.
 100% of methods are under 10 lines of code, with 99% being under 7 lines.
 Enumerables used are best choice for each application.
 ## Test Driven Development: 3
 > Tests follow interaction pattern and most tests were written before methods.
 Methods were written and refined utilizing pry, and test coverage metrics are above 100%.
-## Version Control 4
+## Version Control: 4
- > 50 commits with standardized naming conventions
+ > >50 commits with standardized naming conventions

- > 5 pull requests with details regarding checkpoints reached with each merge
+ > 9 pull requests with details regarding checkpoints reached with each merge